nathalieabello/fleschKincaid/README.md

 # fleschKincaid
-The Flesch Kincaid Grade Level formula[^footnote] is widely used to determine the difficulty of an excerpt.
+The Flesch Kincaid Grade Level formula[^1] is widely used to determine the difficulty of an excerpt.
 This program allows the user to select a file from their computer and returns the grade level score, according to this algorithm.
 <br><br>
 ### How to use this script
 STEP 1: (shown in image 1)